PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_finding.md

 We then want to select *p* to ensure that our random network will on average have 477 edges.
 To do so, we note that there are *n*<sup>2</sup> pairs of nodes that could have an edge connecting them (*n* choices for the starting node and *n* for the ending node).
 If we were to set *p* equal to 1/*n*<sup>2</sup>, then we would expect on average only to see a single edge in the random network.
 We therefore scale this value by 477 and set *p* equal to 477/*n*<sup>2</sup>.

 We are now ready to build a random network and compare the number of loops in this network with the number of loops in the real transcription factor network.
-If you'd like, the link below will take you to a short tutorial that includes a Jupyter notebook running this comparison that you can play around with yourself.
-Otherwise, feel free to skip ahead to the next section.
+If you'd like, the link below will take you to a short tutorial that includes a Jupyter notebook running this comparison and demonstrating that the number of loops in the *E. coli* transcription factor network is significant.
+Otherwise, feel free to skip ahead to the next section below.

 [Visit tutorial](tutorial_loops){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

 ## Negative and positive autoregulation

-* In a random network, we would expect about half of the edges to be assigned a "+", and about half of the edges to be assigned a "-".
+In the absence of any reason otherwise, we would expect about half of the edges to correspond to upregulation, and the other half to correspond to downregulation.

-* Re-examining the 130 total loops in the *E. coli* transcription factor network, we see that AAA of them are assigned a "+" and BBB of them are assigned a "-".
+If you followed the tutorial linked in the previous section, then you will have found that there are 130 loops in the *E. coli* network, a number far more than what we would expect in a random network.
+Of these loops, XXX of them correspond to upregulation and YYY of them correspond to downregulation.

-* This enormous discrepancy is doubtfully due to random chance; imagine if we flipped a coin 130 times and obtained AAA "heads" and BBB "tails".
+* NOAH: please fill in XXX and YYY above.
+What does the hypothesis test for this give as a p-value?

-* In other words, we have found that autoregulation is an important aspect of transcription factors, but we have also found that transcription factors that autoregulate tend to *negatively* autoregulate, meaning that they serve to *turn off* their own expression.
+Therefore, not only is autoregulation an important feature of transcription factors, but these transcription factors tend to *negatively* autoregulate, serving to *slow* their own transcription.
+Why in the world would we see feedback in a transcription factor network, and why would organisms have evolved negative autoregulation?

-* This seems to have taken an even stranger turn --- why in the world would negative autoregulation be such a common phenomenon in transcription factors?
 In the next section, we will begin to unravel the mystery.

-* Define: negative autoregulation

 [Next lesson](nar){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}